nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-reference-architectures/distributed-architecture-with-kafka.md

 **→ Check the [scalability options]({{page page='nuxeo-scalability-options'}})** to:
 - Add Nuxeo nodes for specific loads (API node, worker node and import nodes)
-- Set up data partitionning with database sharding and a multi repository approach
+- Set up data partitioning with database sharding and a multi-repository approach